Volume 15, Issue 2 (March & April 2024) BCN 2024, 15(2): 165-174 | Back to browse issues page

 XML Print

-1- Nutrition and Dietetics, Faculty of Health Sciences, Üsküdar University, Istanbul, Turkey.
+1- Department of Nutrition and Dietetics, Faculty of Health Sciences, Üsküdar University, Istanbul, Turkey.

-2- Physiology, School of Medicine, Koç University, Istanbul, Turkey.
+2- Department of Physiology, School of Medicine, Koç University, Istanbul, Turkey.

-3- Molecular Neuroscience, Health Sciences Institute, Üsküdar University, Istanbul, Turkey.
+3- Department of Molecular Neuroscience, Health Sciences Institute, Üsküdar University, Istanbul, Turkey.

-4- Software Engineering, Faculty of Engineering and Natural Sciences, Üsküdar University, Istanbul, Turkey.
+4- Department of Software Engineering, Faculty of Engineering and Natural Sciences, Üsküdar University, Istanbul, Turkey.

-5- Psychiatry, School of Medicine, Üskudar University, Istanbul, Turkey.
+5- Department of Psychiatry, School of Medicine, Üskudar University, Istanbul, Turkey.

 Abstract:

-Introduction: Parkinson's disease is the world's second most prevalent neurological disease.
-In Parkinson’s disease intracytoplasmic neuronal inclusions are observed in enteric neurons in the gastrointestinal tract, and the composition of the intestinal microbiome is altered.
+Introduction: Parkinson disease is the world’s second most prevalent neurological disease.
+In this disease, intracytoplasmic neuronal inclusions are observed in enteric neurons in the gastrointestinal tract, and the composition of the intestinal microbiome is altered.
 These changes correlate with the motor phenotype.
-A systematic review was conducted to determine the effect of probiotics with individuals with Parkinson’s disease.
+A systematic review was conducted to determine the effect of using probiotics in Parkinson disease.

-Results: The information gathered from 5 randomized controlled trials involving 350 individuals with Parkinson’s disease receiving probiotic supplements.
-Parkinson’s disease rating and non-motor symptoms test were performed.
-Oxidative stress (Glutathione, malondialdehyde) and gastrointestinal system symptoms (bowel opening frequency, gut transit time, complete bowel movement, spontaneous bowel movements) were evaulated for 4-12 weeks of usage.
+Results: Our study information was gathered from 5 randomized controlled trials involving 350 individuals with Parkinson disease receiving probiotic supplements.
+Parkinson disease rating and non-motor symptoms test were performed in the samples.
+Also, oxidative stress (glutathione, malondialdehyde) and gastrointestinal system symptoms (bowel opening frequency, gut transit time, complete bowel movement, spontaneous bowel movements) were evaluated during 4-12 weeks of using probiotics in these patients.

-Conclusion: While all high-quality studies demonstrate progress, there is currently insufficient data to recommend the use of probiotics for people with Parkinson's disease in clinical practice.
+Conclusion: While all high-quality studies demonstrate improvement in disease symptoms of the patients, currently sufficient data are not available to recommend the use of probiotics for people with Parkinson disease in clinical practice.

 Type of Study: Review | Subject: Clinical Neuroscience